 Admission to the School of Education as a Pre-Professional Student

-New freshmen and transfer students are admitted directly to the School of Education with a “pre” classification of some sort—Pre-Elementary, Pre-Secondary, Pre-Kinesiology, etc. This classification indicates that a student is interested in a particular program offered by the School of Education, but hasn't completed the eligibility requirements for admission into it.
+New freshmen and transfer students are admitted directly to the School of Education with a “pre” classification of some sort—Pre-Elementary, Pre-Kinesiology, etc. This classification indicates that a student is interested in a particular program offered by the School of Education, but hasn't completed the eligibility requirements for admission into it.
 Students interested in Elementary Education receive the pre-professional classification of PRE.

 On-campus students wishing to be admitted to the School of Education while working on a program’s eligibility requirements can apply for admission to the School of Education by completing a pre-professional application form.
 A minimum GPA of 2.5, based on UW-Madison course work, is required to transfer into the School of Education.
 However, it is not necessary to be a "pre" before applying to any of the School of Education's professional programs.

 It is strongly recommended that students interested in a School of Education program meet with an academic advisor in Education Academic Services (EAS), 139 Education Building, 1000 Bascom Mall, 608-262-1651.